loksonarius/loksonarius.github.io/_posts/2023-03-11-some-october-polaroids.md

 Late last year, I deep-dove into instant photography.
 The original idea in my head was to start blogging and journaling various projects I'd be working on at a time.
 The aesthetic of journaling and scrapbooking projects like garage experiments really settled nicely in my head.
+After all of that, I ended up buying a Polaroid Now+ and very quickly came face-to-face with the hardships of taking good, clear photos of awkward subjects without any studio setup.

-After all of that, I ended up buying a Polaroid Now+.
-I very quickly came face-to-face with the hardships of taking good, clear photos of awkward subjects without any studio setup.
-Between that and the relative fragility of actual Polaroid film, the blogging idea went straight into the garbage.
+Between realizing how challenging photography can be and the relative fragility of actual Polaroid film itself, the blogging idea went straight into the garbage.

-Regardless of the looming buyer's remorse, I started appreciating photography a lot now that I was getting hands-on experience trying to take shots without only the assistance of an EV reading.
-After a few photos here and there, I just straight up adopted instant photography as a minor hobby.
+Regardless of that small failure, I started appreciating photography more now that I was getting hands-on experience, trying to take shots with just the assistance of an EV reading.
+And after a few photos here and there, I ended up adopting instant photography as a minor hobby.
 And without the stress of trying to take "good" photos, I'm kinda just free to see whatever the camera spits out into my hand. :grin:

-All this setup to denote the start of something I'd like to do occasionally where I select some photos I took, group in a blog post, and maybe talk about why I care about em.
+I share all that as setup for the start of something I'll be committing to for a bit where I select some photos I took, group them in a blog post, and talk about the context around them or just some technical details I was focusing on when taking them.
 For the first batch: spook hour.

 In this batch, we have shots of gag decorations we bought for an upcoming Halloween party.
 My favorite is definitely the double-exposure shot of the